We offer three easy ways to purchase your license:

 Licenses are Required

-A person of any age engaged in fishing, hunting or taking any wild animals must be properly licensed, except as listed below under exceptions.
+Any person engaged in fishing, hunting or taking any wild animals must be properly licensed, except as listed below under exceptions.
 Wild animals are defined by law as ALL animals, including birds, amphibians, and reptiles, other than domestic animals.

 A resident owner of land in Vermont, his or her spouse, and minor children may hunt within the boundary of that land and take fish from a private pond (see definition below) within the boundary of that land without a license within season (except if their right to obtain a license is under suspension).
-A nonresident owner of land has equal privilege if his or her land is NOT posted.
+A nonresident owner of land has equal privilege if his or her land is NOT posted (except if their right to obtain a license is under suspension).
 “Posted” means any signage that would lead a reasonable person to believe that hunting is prohibited on the land, except for “Safety Zone” signs.

 My License Covers What?